Accounting and Finance MSc

 Why choose this course

-At Surrey Business School, you will graduate equipped with the skills needed to work in multinational corporations, and be a successful decision-maker in an increasingly complex, global financial environment.
-Practical at heart, we will encourage you to embrace the regular opportunities to engage with real-world business problems throughout the programme.
+Our MSc Accounting and Finance is taught by Surrey Business School.
+You will graduate equipped with the skills needed to work in multinational corporations, and be a successful decision-maker in an increasingly complex, global financial environment.

 What you will study

-Our MSc Accounting and Finance programme provides you with a solid understanding of financial and management accounting systems used around the world and their application for decision-making.
+Our MSc Accounting and Finance will give you with a solid understanding of financial and management accounting systems used around the world and how they are applied in decision-making.

-In addition, you will receive a complete introduction to financial theory through a study of the challenges of investing capital.
-You will become acquainted with econometric techniques and undertake a substantial course in the foundations of accounting and finance, equipping you to thrive in the fast changing global business environment.
-The programme’s core modules rigorously address the relevant theory, in addition to the quantitative techniques needed to understand the literature and undertake empirical investigations.
+You’ll also receive a complete introduction to financial theory through a study of the challenges of investing capital.
+You’ll learn econometric techniques and take courses in the foundations of accounting and finance, equipping you to thrive in today’s fast changing global business environment.

 |Qualification||Study mode||Course length||Placement||Start date|